 Some godparents choose to give silver, but in a form that will be usable in adulthood - silver cufflinks, bangles, charm bracelets (silver charms can be given on birthdays throughout childhood).

 In the 21st century the notion of investment in the future has become more elastic.
-It is quite acceptable, for example, to lay down a case of wine (perhaps from the year of the child's birth), or to gradually accumulate a case of fine wine over the first 18 years of the child's life.
+It is quite acceptable, for example, to lay down a case of wine (perhaps from the year of the child's birth), or to gradually accumulate a case of fine wine over the first 18 years of the child's life, or to give a pearl necklace.